 Interpretation of the horizon area as the black hole entropy was proposed by Bekenstein [1] and Hawking [2] within the framework of semi-classical gravity.
 Initial attempts to understand the origin of the black hole entropy involved statistical mechanics of the in-falling particles [3] or that of scalar fields, using a brick-wall cutoff to regulate the ultraviolet divergence [4, 5].
 Subsequently, there have been attempts to obtain the Bekenstein-Hawking area law from various microscopic descriptions of gravity, including string theory [6], quantum geometry [7] and conformal field theory [8, 9].
 This process went beyond the validation of the Bekenstein-Hawking formula and a nonperturbative quantum geometry approach predicted a logarithmic correction to the black hole entropy [10].
 Such logarithmic corrections have since been found in various quantum descriptions of black holes including conformal field theory [11-13], string theory [14, 15] and within the context of AdS/CFT duality [16].
-The higher loop corrections [17, 18] as well as nonlocal effective field theories of gravity [19, 20] also lead to such logarithmic corrections.
-The area law of the black hole entropy can be also related to the entanglement between degrees of freedom inside and outside the horizon [21, 22] and various corrections to the area law in that context have also been found in [23].
+The higher loop corrections.
+The area law of the black hole entropy can be also related to the entanglement between degrees of freedom inside and outside the horizon [21, 22] and various corrections to the area law in that context have also been found in [24].

 There is another approach to microscopic description of the spacetime which offers an opportunity to derive the Bekenstein-Hawking area law.
-The theory of general relativity together with the quantum uncertainty principle suggests that the spacetime coordinates obey the noncommutative (NC) algebra [24, 25].
+The theory of general relativity together with the quantum uncertainty principle suggests that the spacetime coordinates obey the noncommutative (NC) algebra [25, 26].
 The NC algebra comes with a fundamental length parameter, whose effect is expected to be manifest at the quantum gravity scale, or equivalently the Planck scale.
-Another feature of the NC algebra is that it is inherently nonlocal.
-This is made explicit by writing the NC algebra in terms of the star product [26], which often can be defined using the Drinfeld twist operator [27].
+Another feature of the NC algebra is that it is inherently non-local.
+This is made explicit by writing the NC algebra in terms of the star product [27], which often can be defined using the Drinfeld twist operator [28] (see also [29, 30]).
 Any physical theory described within the NC framework is expected to capture certain quantum and non-local effects.
 In this paper we propose to investigate to what extent such an expectation is actually realized in the context of black hole entropy.